 Stretch and Balance

-Stretching is a vital part of any exercise routine as it gives your muscles the ability to lengthen, to expand and restore after exercise.
-Increase flexibility, range of motion, balance and strength while making a deeper connection between the mind and body.
+Stretching is a vital part of exercise routines as it gives muscles the ability to lengthen, expand, and restore after exercise.
+Increase flexibility, range of motion, balance, and strength while making a deeper connection between the mind and body.

 This class incorporates sequences studied by the National Institute of Health that improve back health.
-The class also focuses on improving core strength to support back health.
-The class is appropriate for those with low to low-moderate intensity back issues.
+The class also focuses on improv- ing core strength to support back health and is appropriate for those with low to low-moderate intensity back issues.
 The class also brings in Pranayama and reflective questions to help students explore the symbolic meaning of yoga in one’s life.
-Please bring a journal to class with you.

 These classes may include some challenging poses and sequences, with modifications and assists offered and encouraged.
-Classes may include inversions or preparation poses for inversions.
+Classes may include inversions or preparation for inversions.
 These classes may challenge your strength, balance, and flexibility.
-We recommend that you are familiar with basic yoga poses and have at least six months of experience practicing.
+We recommend that you are fa- miliar with basic yoga poses and have at least six months of experience practicing.

 Lisa Sadleir-Hart is a certified group fitness instructor through the American Council on Exercise, certified health education specialist and a spiritual director.
 She has practiced yoga since 2002 and taught gentle and restorative yoga classes since early 2007.
 She also facilitates retreats on spirituality with a focus on integrating the expressive arts and wisdom of the body into one’s spiritual journey.

 Beginners Meditation & Flow

 This beginner’s slow flow class is intended for students newer to their yoga practice.
 These gentle classes are often themed to focus on specific areas of the body to develop strength and flexibility.
 Alignment cues, props, and modifications are provided.
 No prior yoga experience necessary.